 If you happen to click the phishing link then closed it, you are most likely fine — but if you’ve entered any information or “logged in,” you need to take things to the next level.

-They’re not going to follow-up with the FBI for you personally, so don’t expect any knocks at the door, but your complaint can help if federal law enforcement is already pursing a case or considering opening one.
+Just know they’re not going to follow-up with the FBI for you personally, so don’t expect any knocks at the door; but your complaint can help if federal law enforcement is already pursing a case or considering opening one.

-Don’t waste time reporting “spam” that isn’t actually fraudulent; your best bet is to ask the company or organization directly to stop contacting you.
+PS Don’t waste time reporting “spam” that isn’t actually fraudulent.
+Yes, maybe you’re getting too many Sephora VIP alerts or “please donate to our candidate” texts — I hear your, trust me!
+But really, your best bet here is to ask the company or organization directly, nicely, to stop contacting you.